 Serial number 332617

 This 3 cylinder air-blast diesel no.ID219 dates from c.1928.
 The engine was originally installed at Carlton and United Breweries Ltd Carlton Brewery driving a standby generator.
-After a very expensive exercise to build the massive foundation, work is beginning on installing this engine.
+After a very expensive exercise to build the massive foundation, and endless hours on restoration and installation this engine is finally operational.
 Full Details here

 This engine was manufactured especially for instructing engineering students.
 It could be run on gas petrol or diesel, using spark or compression ignition.
 Plates were inserted to alter the compression.
 It currently runs on diesel.